 During our camping adventures, we used the Coleman BlackCat catalytic heater, which is definitely a bang for your buck.
 It can run for 7 hours on one regular, 16.4 oz. propane canister, something that many other gas heaters don’t have a privilege of.
 Keep in mind that you shouldn’t leave the portable gas tent heater on for the whole night.
 Instead, put it on an hour before sleep so that you can sleep in a cozy environment.

 Did you know that with a portable gas heater you can even charge your phone while camping?
-It will come handy especially if you need to gather information needed for your trip, maps, or call someone.
+It will come handy especially if you gather information for your trip, maps, or call someone.

 Note: Stay away from radiant heaters, as they can chug a propane canister in just 4 hours when running on low power.